Conformal field theory on the plane: Minimal models

-This shows that the three-point function of a generalized minimal model is meromorphic as a function of $b\in {\mathbb{C}}^*$.
-This contrasts with the three-point function of Liouville theory, which is singular if $b^2 < 0$ i.e. $c\in ]-\infty, 1]$.
+If we choose the cosmological constant as $\mu = b^{\frac{2}{b}-2b}$, we obtain a three-point function that is manifestly meromorphic as a function of $b^2\in {\mathbb{C}}^*$.
+This contrasts with the three-point function of Liouville theory, which is meromorphic only for $b\notin i\mathbb{R}$.